mithra62/ee_export/README.md

 #### Params

-These params are unique to XML documents
+These params are unique to `csv` documents

 | Command | Description | Default |
 | :--- | :---: | :---: |